DeepakNepram/excel-business-analytics-workbook/README.md

   - Project evaluation (ACCEPT / REJECT) based on minimum revenue and profit requirements.
   - Bonus calculations for employees exceeding revenue targets.

+- **Updating data, VBA, Macros and Buttons**
+  -Buttons with assigned macros
+  -VBA for updating data column by column

 ## Example Sheets

 Some representative sheets in the workbook:[file:37]